 This is an optional step but recommended.
 Pre-approval is when your lender reviews your financial situation and checks if you can get a loan, and also how much they can lend you.
 It is called a pre-approval because it is completed before you start to look for a house and before the loan is officially approved.
 At this stage, you generally need to provide your W-2s, pay stubs, self-employment profit and loss statement, tax returns for last two years, and bank statements.
 You could need to provide more information on any of these during the underwriting process.
 Pre-approval is important because it show the seller that you have been approved for a mortgage.
 Most sellers only want to talk to people who have been approved for a mortgage, and the same goes for sellers’ agents.
 They will take an offer from you to buy the home more seriously with a pre-approval letter.
-After you have been pre-approved by the FHA lender, you then can start to shop for a home that meets the approved price range.
+After you have been pre-qualified by an FHA approved ender, you then can start to shop for a home that meets the approved price range.
 Make sure you do not exceed the FHA loan limits for your region.

 Everyone who gets a mortgage loan in the US then needs to fill out the Uniform Residential Loan Application.
 This usually will happen after pre-approval and after you have found a house that you like and want to buy it.
 The application asks for the type of loan you want and the property address, as well as all of your financial and credit information.
 See FHA loans for bad credit options.
 The lender could have you complete your application earlier in the process, such as during the pre-approval process.
 The loan application takes a while to complete; it will ask for information about where you work and have worked for the last several years, as well as where you have lived for the last several years.
-The FHA requirements also asks you to document income sources, housing expenses, debts, etc. There is no way around this process if you want an FHA loan and get approved.
+The FHA requirements also asks you to document income sources, housing expenses, debts, etc. There is no way around this process if you want to apply for an FHA loan and get approved.
 FHA borrowers should complete the application honestly and to the best of your knowledge and submit the requested documentation that meet all FHA loan requirements.

 The lender wants to know what the possible resale value of the home is if they have to foreclose and resell it.
 They want to know they can sell it for as least as much as they are loaning you.
 If the home appraises for at least as much as the loan amount, you are fine.
 If it appraises for less, then you have a problem.
 You might have to ask the seller to lower the price, or you could have to come up with cash to close the deal.
 Note that there are limits on the size of the FHA loan you can get around the country.
 The ceiling on FHA loans currently is $636,150.